zuozhenggh/learning-library/developer-library/microservices-with-converged-db/polyglot/polyglot.md

 ## Introduction

-This lab will show you how to switch the Inventory microservice to a Python, Node.js or Java Helidon SE implementation while retaining the same application functionality.

-Estimates Lab Time -
+The illustration below shows four microservices – Order, Inventory, Delivery, Supplier, and the infrastructure required to run them.

 ![](images/architecture.png " ")

+For more information on microservices visit http://developer.oracle.com/microservices

+This lab will show you how to switch the Inventory microservice to a Python, Node.js, .NET, Go or Java Helidon SE implementation while retaining the same application functionality.

+Estimates Lab Time - 10 minutes

 ### Objectives